-We went on a very hot day around 2pm and as you can see from my kids faces in the photos it was very hot as there is no shade over the main playground area, including the pirate ship, but as the sun went down more shade fell over the river side of the park - lucky for the water play feature that kept us cool enough to enjoy our visit.
+We went on a very hot day around 2pm and as you can see from my kids faces in the photos it was very hot but as the sun went down more shade fell over the river side of the park and the temperature dropped a little - lucky for the water play feature that kept us cool enough to enjoy our visit.

 The water play feature requires kids to turn the pump every 30 secs - 1 minute and open dams to let the water flow, so its a team effort to get the water to flow down the dams and onto the little creek below, it keeps them very busy!